dcluet/Lipid_Droplets_Detector/README.md

 For ImageJ, the conversion of the analyzed stacks into animated GIFs requires the ([Gif-Stack-Writer Plugin](https://imagej.nih.gov/ij/plugins/gif-stack-writer.html)) that will be automatically installed, if missing.

-To read Markdown files, use the `Markdown Preview Plus` extension for `Chrome`.
+To read the analysis report Markdown files, you can use the `Markdown Preview Plus` extension for `Chrome`.
 In the `Extension menu` allow access to files URL.

 **User guide**
 ===